sfegan/dft_simd/README.md

 In applications in imaging atmospheric Cherenkov astronomy a dataset may consist of thousands of events recorded per second, each with as many as a few thousand channels recording 60ns of data at a sampling rate of 1GHz.
-In a half-hour run this could result in 18 billion 60-sample traces to transform.
+In a half-hour run this could result in 18 billion 60-sample datasets to transform.

 There is clearly therefore a significant desire that the DFT implementation be as efficient as possible, i.e. that it fully exploit the resources of the CPU.